tgroeppmaier/philosophers/readme.md

 2. Deadlocks
    A deadlock can occur when a thread is blocked by another thread.
 In our philospher program the forks are mutexes

+### Atomic operations
+It is not enough, to check a value, for example if the simulation should end in a threadsafe manner, and then afterwards do some operation like eating or sleeping.
+This is because after we checked the value and before executing the action, the value can have changed.
+For this reason we need to perform the whole action within the locked mutex or mutexes if we need to check several values for our condition, like if the philosopher is still alive and the simulation should still run.
+Atomic operations are crucial to prevent race conditions.

 ### Functions
 Before we start, we should look at the Functions, we are allowed to use, so we can better plan the structure of our program.